-This recommendation is not intended to create a waiver of privilege with respect to information the IRS may lawfully keep confidential.
+3 This recommendation is not intended to create a waiver of privilege with respect to information the IRS may lawfully keep confidential.
 When TAS receives information from the IRS, it protects the information from disclosure if it is privileged.
-For more detail, see National Taxpayer Advocate 2016 Annual Report to Congress 34 (Special Focus: Reinforce the National Taxpayer Advocate's Right of Access to Taxpayer and IRS Information and to Meetings Between the IRS and Taxpayers), https://www.taxpayeradvocate.irs.gov/wp-content/uploads/2020/08/ARC16\Volume1\SpecialFocus.pdf#page=34.
 Under the Taxpayer First Act of 2019, the Secretary is now required to provide the National Taxpayer Advocate with "statistical support" for the Annual Report to Congress.
 Pub.
 L. No. 116-25, § 1301(b), 133 Stat.
-981 (2019).
+981, 991 (2019).
 However, this requirement only encompasses statistical studies, compilations, and the review of information already obtained by TAS.
 It does not address TAS's broader need for access to information, including the right to review case files and attend taxpayer meetings.
 The Taxpayer Rights Act of 2015, H.R.
 4128, 114th Cong. § 403 (2015) and S. 2333, 114th Cong. § 403 (2015), would have granted TAS access to case-related files and meetings, but it did not address TAS's need for access to information required to report on systemic issues.

-Authorize the National Taxpayer Advocate to File Amicus Briefs
+Legislative Recommendation #40 Authorize the National Taxpayer Advocate to File Amicus Briefs

-- Problem: When a federal court is deciding a case that may affect the taxpayer rights of all or many taxpayers, the court would benefit from hearing and considering the views of the National Taxpayer Advocate as the voice of the taxpayer.
-Under current law, however, the National Taxpayer Advocate is not authorized to submit an amicus curiae brief in a federal tax case. - Solution: Authorize the National Taxpayer Advocate to appear as an amicus curiae in federal tax cases and submit a brief on issues pertaining to the protection of taxpayer rights.
+- Problem: When a federal court is deciding a case that may affect the rights of many or all taxpayers, the court would benefit if the National Taxpayer Advocate were authorized to share her views as the voice of the taxpayer.
+Under current law, the National Taxpayer Advocate is not authorized to submit an amicus brief in a federal tax case. - Solution: Authorize the National Taxpayer Advocate to appear as amicus curiae in federal tax cases and submit amicus briefs on issues pertaining to the protection of taxpayer rights.1

 IRC § 7803(c)(2)(A) requires the Office of the Taxpayer Advocate to assist taxpayers in resolving problems with the IRS, to identify areas in which taxpayers experience problems in their dealings with the IRS, and to make administrative and legislative recommendations to mitigate such problems.
-IRC § 7803(c)(2)(B)(ii)(XI) directs the National Taxpayer Advocate in her annual reports to Congress to "identify the 10 most litigated issues for each category of taxpayers, including recommendations for mitigating such disputes."
+IRC § 7803(c)(2)(B)(ii)(XI)directs the National Taxpayer Advocate in her annual reports to Congress to "identify the 10 most litigated issues for each category of taxpayers, including recommendations for mitigating such disputes."

 Under 28 U.S.C. § 516, only officers of the Department of Justice may represent the United States in litigation, except as otherwise authorized by law.
-Similarly, 5 U.S.C. § 3106 provides that the head of an executive department may not employ an attorney or counsel for the conduct of litigation in which the United States is a party, except as otherwise authorized by law.
-IRC § 7452 specifies that the Secretary of the Treasury "shall be represented by the Chief Counsel" or his delegate in litigation before the U.S. Tax Court.
+Under 5 U.S.C. § 3106, the head of an executive department may not employ an attorney or counsel for the conduct of litigation in which the United States is a party, except as otherwise authorized by law.
+IRC § 7452 specifies that the Secretary of the Treasury "shall be represented by the Chief Counsel for the Internal Revenue Service or his delegate" in litigation before the U.S. Tax Court.

-Under 5 U.S.C. § 612(b), the Small Business Administration (SBA) Chief Counsel for Advocacy is statutorily authorized to represent the interests of small businesses by appearing in litigated cases as an amicus curiae.
-By contrast, the National Taxpayer Advocate, who is often referred to as "the voice of the taxpayer" both within the IRS and before Congress, is not authorized to represent the interests of taxpayers by appearing in litigated cases as an amicus curiae.
+Under 5 U.S.C. § 612(b), the Small Business Administration (SBA) Chief Counsel for Advocacy is authorized to appear as amicus curiae in certain circumstances to represent the interests of small businesses.
+By contrast, the National Taxpayer Advocate, who is often referred to as "the voice of the taxpayer" both within the IRS and before Congress, is not authorized to appear as amicus curiae in federal tax litigation.

-While trial lawyers advocate zealously on behalf of clients to win individual cases, precedential issues that could affect all or many taxpayers sometimes come before the courts with no one representing the interests of taxpayers as a group.
+While trial lawyers advocate on behalf of clients to win individual cases, precedential issues that could affect many or all taxpayers sometimes come before the courts with no one representing the interests of taxpayers as a group or advocating to protect fundamental taxpayer rights.